NetApp/NetApp-CloudFormation-FSx-ONTAP-provider/NetApp-FSxN-Volume/docs/nas.md

 #### JunctionPath

-The fully-qualified path in the owning SVM's namespace at which the volume is mounted.
+The fully-qualified path in the hosting SVM's namespace at which the volume is mounted.

 _Required_: No